abhishekkumarcoder/ProductCrudApi/README.md

 - Retrieve a single product by ID
 - Update an existing product
 - Delete a product
+##Use Postman Or Other Api Testing Softeware for seeing the Result And Testing
 - API Endpoints
 Retrieve All Products
     URL: /api/showProducts